 Click here to visit the full-screen version of the tour below!

 And click the link below to open/download the Nature Trail Information Booklet .PDF.

 Both trails lead to below the bluffs at Moonshadow, the Sequatchie Valley Institute headquarters, which is hand-crafted, solar-powered, and surrounded by 4 acres of Permaculture gardens.

 The round trip will take 1-2 hours, allowing time for observation of nature along the way.

-Hiking trails are free to attend during our hours of operation and are maintained by Sequatchie Valley Institute, a non-profit 501(c)(3) organization promoting education and research in sustainable green living, ecology, and art.
+During available hours, hiking trails are free to attend and are maintained by Sequatchie Valley Institute, a non-profit 501(c)(3) organization promoting education and research in sustainable green living, ecology, and art.
 We also offer rustic camping packages.

 Clicking here will take you to the S.V.I.
 Facebook page.